WHO ARE WE?

 Call Center: (800-354-3504) where the staff enjoys taking your calls and helping you with information.
 Many of our staff are local folks who felt drawn to what was happening here and decided this was a good place to be.
 We are also blessed to have retired Sisters collating cards and assembling products such as our Prayer Jars with skill and care.

 Joseph's Corner: our gift shop has a knowledgeable staff who are familiar with our products.
 We also have volunteer help as well which we so much appreciate as they too are part of this family.
-All catalog products are offered in the shop plus a nice section of books.
+All catalog products are offered in the shop.

 St. Joseph Press: This segment of our operation was opened in 2004 with the intention to provide on-site printing for all the cards, prayer cards and art-prints created by "MOTA."
 A commercial digital press and other finishing equipment enable us to move from the "creating" process to printing and finishing our own work right here in the Center.
 It also allows us to do custom projects for other religious organizations including Christmas card personalization and ministry-related programs.